 5. Waterproof Boots

 I cannot rave enough about these boots from Teva.
 I bought a pair a few years back and they have held up so well.
-They are water resistant, have great traction, and are comfortable, making them perfect for any adventure.
+They are water-resistant, have great traction, and are comfortable, making them perfect for any adventure.

 They can handle whatever you throw at them, from plodding through soggy fields of clover to hiking along the Cliffs of Moher or on the Giant’s Causeway.
 (Note: Teva has redesigned these boots, so they may look different when you click through.)

 6. Moisture-Wicking Socks